huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

     {{< hint "info" >}}
   **Note:** All communications with Databricks happen through port 443, the standard port for HTTPS.
 So all data is encrypted and secure with SSL by default.
     {{< /hint >}}
     If you store your Databricks server connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
 For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/references/secrets-manager" >}}).
-Otherwise, you can put your credentials in plain form like the sample below:
+Otherwise, you can put your credentials in plain form like the following sample:

     ```YAML
     type: DATABRICKS_DELTALAKE